naaman10/gatsby-starter-netlify-cms/src/pages/dental-students/index.md

         Charting mixed dentition can be a daunting task for dental students - and even some qualified dentists!
 The variability in mixed dentition can make the task of charting, in a limited amount of time, confusing.
-We would like to improve the confidence dental students so that they feel comfrotable treating paediatric patients.
+We would like to improve the confidence of dental students so that they feel comfortable treating paediatric patients.

         ![](/img/panoramic-radiograph-showing-patients-dentition-in-the-mixed-dentition-phase-with.png)